viamrobotics/docs/docs/components/movement-sensor/_index.md

 Movement sensors provide an API for gps location, linear velocity and acceleration, angular velocity and acceleration and heading.

-If you have hardware or software that provides such measurements, use a _movement sensor_ component.
+If you have hardware or software that provides such measurements, use a movement sensor component.

 ## Available models

-To use a movement sensor and get its measurements, you have to add it to your machine's configuration.
+To use a movement sensor and get its measurements, you need to add it to your machine's configuration.

 Go to your machine's **CONFIGURE** page, and add a model that supports your sensor.